Automatic Ontologies

 Every enterprise has an ontology.
 Almost none of them know it.

 Your agents do not have access to any of that as a coherent model.
 They have access to fragments, retrieved by similarity, not by applicability.
 They guess.
-And when they guess wrong on a refund, a credit decision, or a compliance call, nobody can prove what rule was supposed to apply.
+And when they guess wrong on a ticket closure, a credit decision, or a compliance call, nobody can prove what rule was supposed to apply.

 Manual ontology modeling has been the answer for twenty years.
 It takes six to twelve months, requires a dedicated team, and the moment it ships, it is already stale.
 Forward deployed engineers do not scale.
 Static ontologies do not survive contact with reality.